 Who Does NFA Regulate?

 NFA was designated by CFTC as a registered futures association.
-Membership in the SRO is mandatory and includes all commodity trading advisors, commodity pool operators, futures commission merchants, introducing brokers, major swap participants, retail foreign exchange dealers, swap dealers, exchanges and associates.
+Membership in this self-regulatory organization (SRO) is mandatory and includes all commodity trading advisors, commodity pool operators, futures commission merchants, introducing brokers, major swap participants, retail foreign exchange dealers, swap dealers, exchanges, and associates.

 What Does NFA Do?